How to Get a Veterans Affairs Home Loan

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

-For individuals who have served in the military, there are additional benefits to help in financing a mortgage.
-The Veteran Affairs (VA) Home Loan Program is a government service that puts veterans in the homes they need by offering financial assistance.
+For individuals who have served in the military, there are additional benefits to help in financing mortgage loans.
+The Veterans Affairs (VA) Home Loan Program is a government service that puts veterans in the homes they need by offering financial assistance.

 As far as the size of the home loan for which a veteran may receive, there is no specific loan limit.
 More specifically, if you still have full entitlement (ie you haven’t purchased a home before or sold the home and went through the process to reclaim your full entitlement), the VA imposes no home loan limit.
 However, there are limits on the liability that VA is permitted to assume on the veteran’s behalf.
 As a result, the loan amount is determined based on the veteran’s income.

 The VA does charge a funding fee for the loan, although this cost can often be folded into the loan.
 So technically, military personnel who qualify can have a loan to value over 100% without paying private mortgage insurance.
-Some veterans may be exempt – such as those who receive a disability payment for a service-related injury.
+Some veterans may be exempt.
+This can be done in certain circumstances for a disabled veteran loan.
 Veterans with VA loans will also need to pay interest over time, as with any home mortgage.
 The rates are often better than you’d see with conventional mortgage loans.

-To apply for a VA home loan, a veteran first needs to find a real estate agent and a lender to work with that support the program.
+To apply for a VA home loan, a veteran first needs to find a real estate agent and a lender to work with who supports the program.
 A certificate of eligibility is available online or in hard copy form.
-Finally, after finding a home to purchase, the veteran must ensure that the sales agreement includes a VA option clause, apply to the lender for the loan and go through the sale process.
+Finally, after finding a home to purchase, the veteran must ensure that the sales agreement includes a VA option clause, apply to the lender for the loan, and go through the sale process.